Kenyaholland/lexical_analyzer/README.md

 2. cd into "lexical_analyzer"
 3. Type "make"
 4. Type ./run
-5. The output of checking all 8 text fiels for errors will show.
+5. The output of checking all 8 text files for a legal program will show.

 If a text files has no errors, the program will display all lexeme ID's used.
 If a text file does have an error, the program will display the line number and type of error that occured.
 For example: Line 2 contains an error, missing a ';'

 ## Project Description: Part 1